Enda-S/Autofocus-Intelligence/README.md

 ## A Smart Autofocus System with Artificially Intelligent Technology.

-Master of Engineering in Electronic and Computer Engineering Masters Project
+Masters Project in relation to my Masters of Engineering in Electronic and Computer Engineering at University of Limerick